kagaimiq/jielie/boards/hw-770-v0.2/index.md

 #### ADKEY

-The pullup resistor resistance is ~10k (uses the chip's internal pullup)
+The pullup resistor resistance is 22k (the '223' resistor on the board)

 | Resistance | Key        | < long press |
 |------------|------------|--------------|